CodethinkLabs/mustard/README.md

 Mustard ships a copy of Annotator in views/public/, which is licensed under the MIT license (see COPYING.annotator for more information about the license).

+Mustard ships a copy of Showdown.js in views/public/, which is licensed under a BSD-style license (see COPYING.showdown for more information about the license).